wp-plugins/my-tickets/readme.txt

 * Improve options when there are multiple dates available for a specific event.
 Multiple ticket patterns w/separate pricing & availability options, etc.?
 Note accessibility features?
 * Add 'Reservation' as admin-only payment status

+= 1.0.5 =

 * Per-ticket handling fee
+* Shut off online ticket sales when 'x' tickets or 'x' percentage of total tickets are left.
+* Save timestamp in custom field in order to create lists of tickets by date.
 * Print This Report button
-* Shut off ticket sales when 'x' tickets are left.
+* Only display last month of events in reports dropdown.
+* Bug fix: re-sending email could create new tickets.
+* Bug fix: Use COOKIEPATH instead of SITECOOKIEPATH to support WP installed in a separate directory.

 = 1.0.4 =